 Bonus | Walking across the headwaters of the Mississippi River.

-Ok, this one’s not super adventurous but it has to be on any outdoor lovers Minnesota bucket list!
+Ok, this one’s not the most adventurous thing to do in Minnesota but it has to be on any outdoor lovers MN bucket list!

 Did you know that the Mighty Mississippi River starts as a wee little stream in northern Minnesota?
 As an official rite of passage to becoming a true Minnesotan, you have to walk across these headwaters located in Itasca State Park.

 Itasca was my choice for the best state park in Minnesota.
 Here’s a complete list of the best state park in every state!

 What’s on your Minnesota bucket list?

 There are so many outdoor adventures in Minnesota to enjoy in all four seasons!
 The real problem is finding the time to enjoy all the state has to offer.
 Are you hesitant to get outdoors in Minnesota during winter?
 Check out this Minnesota Winter Survival Guide for some great tips!

 I’d love to hear what’s on your adventurous Minnesota bucket list!
 What did I miss?

 Day Hike Packing List: A Prepared Girl’s Guide (for any season!)

 Did you find this article helpful?
 Save it for later or share it on social media!